Thailand grieves in elaborate final goodbye to King Bhumibol

-Thais have braved tropical heat and torrential downpours to secure street-side vantage points to witness the funeral.
-Thousands of police and volunteers are on hand to ensure order and entry into the royal quarter, which has been tightly controlled to eliminate the faint possibility of protest against the monarchy or military government.
+The journey along a 2-kilometer (1.2-mile) route was to take at least three hours and was being watched in person by tens of thousands of mourners dressed all in black.
+It was also being broadcast on most Thai TV stations and could be seen at dozens of designated viewing areas across the country.

-Before dawn on Thursday, 63-year-old Somnuk Yonsam-Ar sat on a paper mat amid a crowd of onlookers opposite the Grand Palace in Bangkok.
+Before dawn, 63-year-old Somnuk Yonsam-Ar sat on a paper mat in a crowd opposite the Grand Palace in Bangkok.
 Her granddaughter slept in her lap and her husband rested his head against a metal barrier.
-The family arrived the day before from the coastal province of Rayong, where they run a food stall.
+The family came from the coastal province of Rayong, where they run a food stall.

 "I feel blessed to be able to sit here, and be part of this," she said.
 "It's an important day for us."